IBM/ibm-watsonx-data-integration-sdk/docs/_sources/chapters/03_getting_started_and_tutorials/platform.rst

 .. note::
     If you don’t specify `base_api_url`, the SDK defaults to `'https://api.dataplatform.cloud.ibm.com'`.
 For any other region, set base_api_url to the appropriate regional endpoint.

-.. skip: start "production url usage"
+.. skip: start 'production url usage'

 .. code-block:: python